 I want to spend a few posts and some time on sales comp plans for early-ish stage SaaS companies (up to say $20m in ARR).
-Because almost all the sales comp plans you are going to read about, and learn about are great — for SaaS companies that are well post-Scale.
-That work great for Salesforce, or Box.
+Because almost all the sales comp plans you are going to read about and learn about are great — for SaaS companies that are well post-Scale.
+That works great for Salesforce, or Box.
 Or for companies that are investing huge amounts in sales & marketing after raising $30m, $50m, $100m+ But they probably won’t work for you until you are Bigger.
 You’ll waste a ton of money and not learn enough.

 We proposed a framework for a basic first comp plan in a classic SaaStr post here.